KaleabGirmaAlemu/Quadrotor-trajectory-tracking/README.md

 Implementation
 ---
 Requirments:

 1.Lua

 2.MATLAB

 3.V-REP PRO EDU

 What this repository can provide:
 1. A simplified UAV model simulation in V-Rep
 2. A general framework for P,PD and PID control for Quadrotor trajectory tracking.
 3. V-Rep simulation with MATLAB connection.
 4. V-Rep simulation with Lua script.

-Programming Project 1-P Control of Quadrotor in 3-D Plane
+Programming Project 1: P Control of Quadrotor in 3-D Plane
 ---
 Objective:
 ---